Research

 Overview

-Atomically thin 2D materials incorporated into van der Waals heterostructures are a promising platform to deterministically engineer quantum materials with atomically resolved thickness and abrupt interfaces across macroscopic length scales while retaining excellent material properties.
 Because 2D materials exhibit a wide range of electronic characteristics with properties that often rival conventional electronic materials — e.g., metals, semiconductors, insulators, and superconductors — it is possible to combine them in virtually infinite variety to achieve diverse heterostructures.
-Many of these heterostructures would be otherwise infeasible through direct growth.

 Materials growth is the foundation for all subsequent science and engineering.
 Much of the progress in 2D materials has been enabled by micromechanical exfoliation, a facile but stochastic method of sample preparation.
-The Mannix lab will be equipped with extensive sample growth facilities to enable deterministic study of the key parameters for high-quality, reproducible growth.
+The Mannix lab is equipped with extensive sample growth facilities to enable deterministic study of the key parameters for high-quality, reproducible growth.
 We intend to employ two primary techniques for the synthesis of atomically thin films:

 Molecular Beam Epitaxy (MBE)